vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 There was in India, as elsewhere, another very early faith, springing up naturally in the hearts of the people, that their fathers and mothers, when they departed this life, departed to a Beyond, wherever it might be, either in the East from whence all the bright Devas seemed to come, or more commonly in the West, the land to which they seemed to go, called in the Veda the realm of Yama or the setting sun.
 The idea that beings which once had been, could ever cease to be, had not yet entered their minds; and from the belief that their fathers existed somewhere, though they could see them no more, there arose the belief in another Beyond, and the germs of another religion.

+[^276]:
+    See De Coulanges, "The Ancient City," Book I. II.
+"We find this worship of the dead among the Hellenes, among the Latins, among the Sabines, among the Etruscans; we also find it among the Aryas of India.
+Mention is made of it in the hymns of the Rig-Veda.
+It is spoken of in the Laws of Manu as the most ancient worship among men....
+Before men had any notion of Indra or of Zeus, they adored the dead; they feared them, and addressed them prayers.
+It seems that the religious sentiment began in this way.
+It was perhaps while looking upon the dead that man first conceived the idea of the supernatural, and to have a hope beyond what he saw.
+Death was the first mystery, and it placed man on the track of other mysteries.
+It raised his thoughts from the visible to the invisible, from the transitory to the eternal, from the human to the divine."

+    The sacred fire represented the ancestors, and therefore was revered and kept carefully from profanation by the presence of a stranger.—A. W.

 Nor was the actual power of the fathers quite imperceptible or extinct even after their death.
 Their presence continued to be felt in the ancient laws and customs of the family, most of which rested on their will and their authority.
 While their fathers were alive and strong, their will was law; and when, after their death, doubts or disputes arose on points of law or custom, it was but natural that the memory and the authority of the fathers should be appealed to to settle such points—that the law should still be their will.

 Thus Manu says (IV.
 178): "On the path on which his fathers and grandfathers have walked, on that path of good men let him walk, and he will not go wrong."